The Liberal Arts Program in Economics and History

 An alternative to typical university study

-for more information, contact here.
+for more information, or to apply, contact here.

 Many young people and their parents, surveying the landscape of U.S. higher education today, are dissatisfied by even the top tier of U.S. colleges and universities.
 A few are ready to do something about it.